EthanSol/HandMouse/README.md

 ## How to Use HandMouse

+1. Follow getting started below to set up the mouse.
-1. Start with an open hand and move it in front of the camera.
+2. Start with an open hand and move it in front of the camera.
-2. The following hand gestures control the mouse:
+3. The following hand gestures control the mouse:
    - **Open hand**: No action (cursor does not move or click).
    - **Pointing up and moving your hand**: Moves (grabs) the cursor.
    - **Fist**: Performs a left click.